LeoJimenezG/image-watermarking/README.md

 ## Installation

-To get this project up and runnig on your local machine follow all of the next instructions.
+To get this project up and runnig on your local machine, follow the next instructions.

 ### Prerequisites
 Before anything else, make sure you have installed **Python 3.x** or more in your system.